Relationship Red Flag Checklist

 Signs You’re in a Relationship with a Narcissist: How to Identify and Protect Yourself

-1. Grandiose Sense of Self-Importance
+1. Inflated Sense of Self-Importance

 2. Lack of Empathy